-Residents will work within a dynamic, stimulating, and supportive team to provide empirically based treatment (primarily CBT and DBT) to clients who have problems related to emotional and behavioural regulation.
+Residents will work within a dynamic, stimulating, and supportive team to provide empirically based treatment (primarily DBT and CBT) to clients who have problems related to emotional and behavioural regulation.
 Broadview Psychology specializes in providing comprehensive and adherent outpatient DBT to clients and their families.
-DBT aims to help clients to improve their ability to be mindful of, tolerate and cope with difficult emotions, relationships and situations.
+DBT aims to help clients to improve their ability to be mindful, accepting and validating of their emotions, and cope more effectively with these emotions.
 Residents will have the opportunity to provide the following DBT or CBT services:

-- DBT assessment and case formulation of children, adolescents, and/or young adults and/or adults - DBT skills groups (co-facilitated) for children, adolescents, young adults, adults, and/or parents - CBT, ACT or Mindfulness groups (co-facilitated) for adolescents, young adults or adults - DBT or CBT individual therapy for children, adolescents, young adults or adults
+DBT assessment and case formulation of children, adolescents, and/or young adults and/or adults

-- DBT phone and text coaching with children, adolescents, young adults or adults - DBT, EFT or CBT oriented parent and/or family therapy
+- DBT skills groups (co-facilitated) for children, adolescents, young adults, adults, and/or parents - CBT, ACT or Mindfulness groups (co-facilitated) for adolescents, young adults or adults - DBT or CBT individual therapy for children, adolescents, young adults or adults - DBT phone and text coaching with children, adolescents, young adults or adults - DBT, EFT or CBT oriented parent and/or family therapy

-Residents may improve their testing and conceptualization skills by providing psychodiagnostic, psychoeducational, autism, ADHD and gifted assessments to children, adolescents or adults.
+If interested, residents may improve their testing and conceptualization skills by providing psycho-diagnostic, psychoeducational, ASD, ADHD and gifted assessments to children, adolescents or adults.